microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/endpoints.rst

 required for particular actions.
 All actions require the :ref:`CheckFileInfo` (exposed via the Files endpoint) and :ref:`GetFile` (exposed via the File Contents endpoint) operations.

-This section describes some of the most relevant endpoints and operations.
-For information about all endpoints and operations, see [MS-WOPI] section 3.3.5.

 Executing WOPI operations
 -------------------------